Meet the Designer

 I always found it strange that the fashion industry targets and develops clothes for only one body type; women with straight bodies, no hips, that don’t have many curves.
 I always said that when I started my own fashion business, I would make sure my brand was more size inclusive.
 When I started my business, I developed a unique size chart for my patterns because I didn’t want to start from a sizing system that didn’t recognize women like me with curves and a sway back.

 Although there has been a shift toward plus size fashion in recent years, mainstream sizing systems still don’t always take into account smaller women with fuller breasts, hips, and booty.
 The fashion industry seems to think that only plus-size women have curves.
-My clothes, patterns, and unique sizing chart offer solutions are designed with curves in mind.
-I’m surrounded by curvy girls everyday, in fact, I’m a curvy girl myself and it’s about time that there is a sizing system created by us for us.
+My clothes, patterns, and unique sizing chart offer solutions that are designed with curves in mind.
+I’m surrounded by curvy girls everyday, in fact, I’m a curvy girl myself and it’s about time that there are patterns created by us for us.